emorysmithis/emorysmithis.github.io/_teaching/2025-spring-teaching-2.md

 location: "Notre Dame, IN"
 ---

-Graduate "Super" TA for Fundamentals of Computing CSE20311 Fall 2024.
+Graduate "Super" TA for Fundamentals of Computing CSE20311 Spring 2025.

 Responsibilities
 ======
-- Instruct lab sections: 3 per week, 1 hour each
+- Instruct lab sections: 2 per week, 1 hour each
 - Manage undergraduate TAs: Dictate and communicate responsibilities to undergraduate TAs including: communicating what each lab entails and the undergraduate TA's responsibilities during lab, communicate grading responsibilities and rubrics for homework and exams, coordinate TAs to help with proctoring and grading exams.
 - Hold office hours